TypeBase Blood Type Diet Values: squab (pigeon) / meat only

 NEUTRAL

-TYPE AB: Secretor:
+BLOOD TYPE AB:

 AVOID: Contains lectin or other agglutinin. : Flocculates serum or precipitates serum proteins.